JanKXSKI/Concord/README.md

 ### MetaSounds DSP Graphs

 When passing a Concord pattern to a MetaSound graph for audio generation, specific columns can be retrieved from the pattern inside the MetaSound by specifying a track name, column type and column index in the *Column Path* input of the *Concord Get Column* MetaSound node.
 Track name and column type are delimited by a slash, the column index is preceded by a colon.
-Type and index are optional and correspond to *Notes* and 0 respectively if missing.
+The index is optional and corresponds to 0 if missing.
 MetaSound's array and trigger functionalities can be used to drive sound generation based on the pattern data.
 A clock node is provided for convenient time keeping when playing back patterns this way.

 ### Tracker Module Player